PhilippeLF/Data_Science_Capstone_Project/README.md

 This is the list of Python script for the assignment

-You will easily recognize the expected contents of each through the title that appear in the slides of the report part
+You will easily recognize the expected contents of each through the title same as the one shown in the slides of the report

 Enjoy it!